PMS Anger: Symptoms, Mood Swings & Mental Health Explained

 Anger and irritability can be common PMS symptoms, typically occurring due to hormonal fluctuations that influence neurotransmitters involved in mood regulation.
-These symptoms can lead to significant life disruptions, but they can be managed with the right approach.
+For some individuals, emotional sensitivity during PMS may include anger or irritability.
+While these feelings can be intense, they often reflect nervous-system changes and heightened vulnerability rather than character flaws.
 Here, you’ll find a guide to PMS anger, including why it occurs, causes and risk factors, and practical strategies for managing symptoms and maintaining emotional balance, including working with a therapist.

 Premenstrual syndrome (PMS) can encompass a range of symptoms, with irritability, mood swings, and increased sensitivity being among the most common mental and emotional effects.
-For some, these symptoms can evolve into anger or even rage, potentially causing significant disruption to daily function and well-being.
+For some, these symptoms can evolve into anger or even rage, potentially causing significant disruption to well-being.

 In general, symptoms occur due to the hormonal changes that happen in the final phase of the menstrual cycle, known as the luteal phase.
 During this time, estrogen levels usually fall, and progesterone levels rise.
 This often impacts neurotransmitters that affect mood regulation.
 This can cause or worsen mental and emotional challenges.